yogevmalcaym/dropox-server/ReadMe.txt

 After initialization the server is ready.

-The shared folder located at the project's folder and named 'sharedFolder' unless you changed it.
+The shared folder located at the project's folder and named 'sharedFolder' unless you have changed it.